-The following websites and links may be helpful for parents/carers looking for advice and guidance for children/young people with Autism, learning difficulties & other specific needs.
+The following websites and links may be helpful for school staff and parents/carers looking for advice and guidance for children/young people with Autism, learning difficulties & other specific needs.
 Click on each one below to access the resource or site.

 Parent club (have a range of resources on different additional support needs)